tango-controls/tango-doc/tango.rst

 *set\_transparency\_reconnection()* method of the DeviceProxy class, it is even possible not to have any exception thrown in case of communication error.
 The API will try to re-build the network connection as soon as it is detected as bad.
 This is the default mode.
+See [sec:Reconnection-and-exception] for more details on this subject.

 Thread safety
 -------------